samourai-lzt/AVESORTER/README.md

 special thanks to https://github.com/AlexBennett1337

 ------

 Before using sorter install NodeJS first.
 The installer located here but also you can download it from https://nodejs.org/en/

 Principle of use:

-1) Install NodeJS v16+
+1) Install NodeJS v16+2)Run modules installer with install_modules.bat (you need to do it only on first setup, no need to use it on every start)
 2) Put logs (in the form of folders, not archives) in logs directory
 3) Change requests to your own in requests.txt
+4) Run modules installer with install_modules.bat (you need to do it only on first setup, no need to use it on every start)
-4) Run start.bat
+5) Run start.bat
-5) Check out result directory
+6) Check out result directory

 ------